Just Because You Love Someone, Doesn’t Mean They’re Right For You.

 He has too much baggage that he is not ready to face (I have implored him to seek professional help), and I don’t know if he can ever overcome what he has been through.
 I hope and pray he does, but he has so much unprocessed emotional pain, that he is on a path of self-destruction.
 A path I know all too well, but one I’m not prepared to ever return to.

 Do I still love Sam, absolutely, a part of me always will!
 We have over twenty years of history, filled with many ups and downs, but I now know I deserve so much better than he can offer me.

-On the first of February this year for the final time, I severed my ties with Sam.
+On the first of February this year for the third and final time, I severed my ties with Sam (not because I wanted to, because I had to).
 Does it hurt, yes, absolutely!
 I still think of him from time-to-time, and occasionally have a little cry, but sometimes in order to do what is best for our highest-selves, we have to do what hurts.
 It’s short-term pain for long-term gain.

 We must remember in these times, that if we don’t love ourselves to the highest degree, then who else is going to in return?

 One day when I do meet someone, I want to know that I have set the tone for what I truly deserve!

 If you’re enjoying what you’re reading, please consider hitting the follow button, signing up to my email list (bottom of the page for mobile devices, the side for desktop) or recommending my blog to a friend.

 Thanks for reading.